Self-Assessment: Will my dog be a safe and happy member of Paws4ever’s Dog Park and Nature Trail?

 How are my dog’s listening skills?

 In the dog park environment, reliability is key.
 Does your dog quickly follow your commands?
 Does your dog come immediately when called?
 Before joining the dog park or nature trail, you should be able to trust that your dog will respond quickly, even if there are distractions like other dogs and squirrels.
-If you and your dog need a little more practice with these skills, sign up for an Adult Dog Manners Class or private lesson and we can help you get ready!
+If you and your dog need a little more practice with these skills, sign up for an group training class or private lesson and we can help you get ready!

 Does my dog like meeting new friends?